jbroadway/docs/docs/2021.1/creator-tools/tutorials/mapping-facial-expressions.md

 ## Combining multiple mappings together

 Often a particular effect can't be achieved with just one type of facial expression mapping.
 For that reason, we also offer a **FacialExpressionReference** component which lets you combine multiple mappings on a single character.

-Just add one instance of **FacialExpressionReference** for each type of mapping you want to use under the **AvatarModelReferences** component.
+To use it, add one instance of the **FacialExpressionReference** component for each type of mapping you want to use under the **AvatarModelReferences** component on the same root object of your character.

-For example, you can combine animations with texture-swapping, or even use both [[>texture mapping]] and [[>combo-texture mapping]] to achieve more complex texture-based animations.
+For example, you can combine animations with texture-swapping, or even use both [[>texture mapping]] and [[>combo-texture mapping]] together to achieve more complex texture-based animations.
 This adds a great deal of flexibility to building compelling face animations.

 ## Need help?